secretgraph/secretgraph/README.md

 # TODO

--   auto-fix non-global hosts in config (would remove)
 -   disallow non global ids?
 Would ease implementation
 -   port to real filters
 -   move to dataclasses and TypedDicts